deaktator/deaktator.github.io/_posts/2019-03-10-the-error-in-the-comparator.md

 validation estimates in scikit-learn are not really in line with what one should expect.
 The results using importance weighting with integer weights should be the same as performing cross validation with replicated data, but they are not the same under scikit-learn.
 This is rather disconcerting.
-When cross validation is used in hyper-parameter search, the cross validation estimates are used as a basis of comparison from which the "optimal" weights in the hyper-parameter space are selected.
+When cross validation is used in hyper-parameter search, the cross validation estimates are used as a basis of comparison from which the "optimal" values in the hyper-parameter space are selected.
 This can be seen in the following equation that codifies hyper-parameter search, where $$ \theta $$ represents a hyper-parameter setting in the hyper-parameter space, $$ \Theta $$: